prvdmwrong/prvdmwrong/docs/tutorials/index.md

 # Get Started

-Congratulations on choosing Oh My Prvd!
+Congratulations on choosing Prvd 'M Wrong!
 You're finally making good choices.

-Oh My Prvd is a delightful framework for next-generation Roblox game development.
-Here, you will learn how to build great games with Oh My Prvd, even if you're a complete newcomer to the library.
+Prvd 'M Wrong is a game framework for a next-generation Roblox.
+Here, you will learn how to build great games with Prvd 'M Wrong, even if you're a complete newcomer to the library.

 !!! warning "But first, something important..."

     **<span style="font-size: 1.5em;">
-    Do not use Oh My Prvd in production unless you're *really, really, really, REALLY, really* willing and able to withstand large, sweeping changes.
+    Do not use Prvd 'M Wrong in production unless you're *really, really, really, REALLY, really* willing and able to withstand large, sweeping changes.
     </span>**

     Yes, that was five-reallys important.

-    Oh My Prvd is in very early alpha right now!
+    Prvd 'M Wrong is in very early alpha right now!
 You *will* encounter:

     - nonexistent or broken features
     - changes in how things work between versions